Introduction To Aspen Tree

-The Aspen trees are most commonly found in the regions favoured by the conifers due to which conifers are their biggest competitors.
-But due to some unique adaptivity, Aspens have been growing in the cold regions with cold summers.
+The Aspen trees are most commonly found in the regions favored by the conifers due to which conifers are their biggest competitors.
+But due to some unique adaptivity, Aspens have been growing in cold regions with cold summers.

 Some of these adaptations are:

 - the flattened leaves which decrease the air pressure on the branches